Residents

 While in medical school, Dr. Stallworth earned the nickname “Dr. Fit Britt” after she created a successful fitness business that encourages people to use working out as a form of medicine to improve mental, emotional, and physical health.
 She hopes to seamlessly combine her passion for using fitness as medicine with her interests in child and adolescent psychiatry and psychosomatic medicine throughout her career.

-Outside of medicine, Dr. Stallworth enjoys spending time with her family, working out, exploring new restaurants, and participating in community service projects as a proud member of Delta Sigma Theta Sorority, Inc.
+Outside of medicine, Dr. Stallworth enjoys spending time with her family, working out, building her fragrance collection, and participating in community service projects as a proud member of Delta Sigma Theta Sorority, Inc.

 Contact: bsjackson@msm.edu